Gifts your Dad will love this holiday

 Does your pops read the newspaper on his phone?
 Not cool.
 Modern dads need a bigger screen to see their news, to read a book and play around with the latest and greatest apps.

 Fortunately, Apple released a new version of its flagship iPad in September, increasing the display size to 10.2 inches, adding a dock connector and... well, that was about it.
 Otherwise, it's virtually identical to the light 9.7-inch iPad Apple introduced in 2018, which remains the best deal in the lineup when it's on sale.
-And it is -- at Walmart's Early Access sale, where the 128GB version costs just $299.
 Read our Apple iPad 2018 (9.7-inch) review.

 The best gifts for dad have good value -- and this TV offers the best bang for the buck, straight up (even if Game of Thrones is over).
 You get excellent image quality, impressive brightness and rich, accurate colors.
 Seriously, this TV is perfect And if that's not enough, its Roku TV operating system is our hands-down favorite.
 What dad doesn't like to watch TV?
 Read our TCL 6-Series (2019 Roku TV) review.